Bilibilizm/GeoFS-Flight-Inspection-Checklist/README.md

 •Shift+F to open and close the menu

-•Shift+B to achieve spoiler pre positioning
+•Shift to achieve spoiler pre positioning

 **Features:**